-“Ready-made” Picnic Venues in the Western Cape
+“Ready-made” Wine Farms where you can Picnic in the Western Cape

 Here is a list of those where you can acquire your ready-made picnic and pay per head (most of the time), that is by no means exhaustive, so feel free to add your picnic spots in the comments.

 Groot Constantia – you can pick up a wonderful picnic from Simon’s picnic kiosk, the restaurant based at the estate, and eat it, with the squirrels, under the oaks on the lawn infront of the restaurant.
 Pity Groot Constantia has done away with their ‘bring your own’ – you used to be able to eat your own spread in a field behind the estate.

 Buitenverwachting – also on the Constantia Wine Route, by all accounts this is a wonderful feast of food.
 The good thing about these picnics is, not only do some of you manage to nab tables and chairs but there are also limited numbers, so you can enjoy the environment without it getting ridiculous.

 Cape Point Vineyards – you need to book ahead, so be warned, as they get their delicious food in from the Food Barn, where Franck Dangeroux reigns supreme.
 But it will be worth it, as, under pine trees, at a series of tables and chairs and with a choice of sumptuous wines to choose from, you can relax as the children play in a sand pit under a jungle gym.
 There are even sea views.